whuwuteng/LiDAR_Raster_Class/README.md

 ## Use the sampling to create raster image with classification property

-To raster the LiDAR point cloud, we can only save one label for each pixel, because **building** is the important part in the project(GENESE).
+To raster the LiDAR point cloud, to save the memory, we can only save one label for each pixel, because **building** is the important part in the project (GENESE).
 So if in the pixel, there is a building point, we set this pixel to building label.
+For the other class, we save the last label.

-The out put file is a Tiff file with tfw, so that this file can have the geo-information, and this can be open with QGIS.
+The out put file is a **Tiff file with tfw**, so that this file can have the geo-information, and this can be open with **QGIS**, so that the output can be overlap with the other data.

 ## Dependency

-The code depends on my code project :
+The code depends on my code projects :

 ### [OpenImageoiioLib](https://github.com/whuwuteng/OpenImageoiioLib)